Function theory on quotient domains related to the polydisc: Structure of Rational Inner Functions

+\begin{remark} It is worth mentioning that in \cite{AMS} the factorization and division results, akin to those in Lemma \ref{L1} and Lemma \ref{L3}, have been carried out in the context of toral and atoral polynomials.
+See also \cite{DS} for recent work on this topic from an operator-theoretic perspective. \end{remark}

-\end{proof} Now, we are ready to prove the main theorem about the structure of rational inner functions on $\mathbb{G}_d$.
+Now, we are ready to prove the main theorem about the structure of rational inner functions on $\theta(\bD^d)$.
 This is Theorem \ref{Theorem A}.
-We restate it for the reader's convinience. \begin{thm} Given a rational inner function $f$ on $\mathbb{G}_d$, there exist a non-negative integer $k$, $\tau\in\mathbb{T}$ and a polynomial $\xi$ with no zero in $\mathbb{G}_d$ such that
+We restate it for the reader's convenience. \begin{thm} Given a rational inner function $f$ on $\theta(\bD^d)$, there exist a non-negative integer $k$, $\tau\in\mathbb{T}$ and a polynomial $g$ with no zero in $\theta(\bD^d)$ such that